-Deadling for receipt of applications (including language test results): 12 noon (midday) UK time on 3 December 2020
+Deadling for receipt of applications (including language test results): 5 December 2023

 Number of applicants: c.
 1200

-The deadline for receipt of LLM applications for the 2021 entry course is 3 December 2020 at 12:00pm (midday) UK time.
+The deadline for receipt of LLM applications for the 2024 entry course is 5 December 2023.
 Late or incomplete applications will not be considered.
 All applications must be submitted to the University’s Postgraduate Admissions Office, not to the Faculty of Law.
 PAO is the central University office handling graduate applications for all Cambridge Faculties and Departments.
 Please refer to the PAO’s website for details of how to apply.

 You must read the information on the PAO website regarding the documents which you need to submit as part of your application.
 Please do not submit additional documents such as secondary school certificates, work experience letters or published articles or papers.
 Significant academic and personal achievements should be included on the application form or on your CV.
 The LLM Admissions Committee will not review any documents which are not listed on the PAO website as required for LLM applications.

-Please be aware that all LLM applicants who are required to take an IELTS or TOEFL language test must submit their test results at the same time as the rest of their application file by the LLM deadline - 3 December 2020 at midday UK time.
+Please be aware that all LLM applicants who are required to take an IELTS or TOEFL language test must submit their test results at the same time as the rest of their application file by the LLM deadline - 5 December 2023.
 Please see the section of this website about language requirements under the 'Admissions Criteria' heading for full details of the specific language requirement for the LLM.